missionpinball/mpf-docs/install/virtual-machine/basic-guide.rst

 Prerequisites
 -------------

--  Comfortability with running Linux commands
+-  Comfort with running Linux commands

--  Basic knowlege of SSH
+-  Basic knowledge of SSH

 -  Host OS with VirtualBox 5+ installed and 10 GB+ of free space